eCook Meal

 RICE, RICE, BABY

 Place a deep, nonstick pan (with a lid) over a medium-high heat with a drizzle of oil and a knob of butter (optional).
-When hot, add the diced Onions and fry for 4-5 minutes, until soft and translucent, shifting occasionally.
-Add the grated garlic, the remaining jollof seasoning (to taste - it’s spicy!) and a sweetener of choice (to taste).
+When hot, add the diced onions and fry for 4-5 minutes, until soft and translucent, shifting occasionally.
+Add the grated Garlic, the remaining jollof seasoning (to taste - it’s spicy!) and a sweetener of choice (to taste).
 Fry for 1-2 minutes until fragrant, shifting constantly.
 Add the tomato paste and fry for a further 2-4 minutes, shifting constantly.
 Pour in the cooked chopped tomato, the rinsed rice, 200ml of boiling water, the stock, and seasoning.
 Mix until fully combined.
 Reduce the heat, cover with a lid and simmer for 10-15 minutes until the rice is fully cooked and until all the liquid has been absorbed, stirring occasionally.

 SPICED FILLETS